pratiktamang0/Dulooo/ProductBacklog.md

 As a user, I want to view top N cities by population in a country.(High)

-As a user, I want to see all cities in a district ordered by population.(HIgh)
+As a user, I want to see all cities in a district ordered by population.(High)

-As a user, I want to see all capital cities in the world ordered by population.(HIgh)
+As a user, I want to see all capital cities in the world ordered by population.(High)

 As a developer, I want the application to connect to MySQL database.(Medium)